GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 __Solution:__

-These sort of problems are usually due to a) *mismatching crs in layers and project*, or b) an *incorrect reprojection*.
+These sorts of problems are usually due to a) *mismatching crs in layers and project*, or b) an *incorrect reprojection*.

  a)
  1. Check the layer properties (right-click on the corresponding layer).